 - When appropriate, share the diagnosis with others, such as hotel or shelter staff, family members and airline attendants, so they can better assist.

 - Try to stay together or with a group; it only takes a moment to get lost.
-Do not leave the person with dementia alone.
+Do not leave the person living with dementia alone.

 - The American Red Cross website offers information about preparing for an emergency and where to find shelter and supplies in a disaster.